cloudera/cloudera-playbook/README.md

 **Step 3**: Join the host(s) to realm:

-If necessary update these template files:
+If necessary, update these template files (See the Ansible [Templating (Jinja2)](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html) documentation for more information):

 ```
 roles/realm/join/templates/sssd.conf.j2